mikebarile/Sudoku-Solver/README.md

 # Sudoku Solver

-Sudoku Solver is a Ruby script that solves a sudoku puzzle stored in a csv.
-Sudoku Solver uses a tree to recursively iterate through every tile with value "0" in the grid until it finds a valid solution.
+Sudoku Solver is a Ruby script that solves a csv sudoku puzzle.
+Sudoku Solver uses a tree to recursively iterate through every "empty" tile in the grid until it finds a valid solution.
 The program uses the following methodology to solve the puzzle:

 1. "Flatten" the board into a single array
 2. Find the first tile with value "0"